AYUxH-dev/AYUxH-dev/README.md

-- 👋 Hi, I’m @AYUxH-dev/Ayush
+- 👋 Hi, I’m Ayush
-- 👀 I’m interested in Cybersecurity and Web-Dev
+- 👀 I’m interested in Cybersecurity and Web3
-- 🌱 I’m currently learning web exploitation and reverse engineering
+- 🌱 I’m currently learning Solidity,blockchains,binary exploitation and reverse engineering
-- 💞️ I’m looking to collaborate on with developers and CTF players
+- 💞️ I’m looking to collaborate on with web3 developers and CTF players
 - 📫 You can contact me on my LinkedIn and Twitter
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: A Day on Venus is Longer Than a Year on Venus.
+- ⚡ Fun fact: I live on Earth...

 <!---
 AYUxH-dev/AYUxH-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.